forio/epicenter-js-libs/documentation/index.html.md

 * The following managers add functionality on top of their respective services:
 	* [Run Manager](./generated/run-manager/): The Run Manager gives you control over run creation depending on run state.
 You can select run creation [strategies](./strategy/) (rules) for which runs end users of your project work with when they log in to your project.
+	* [World Manager](./generated/world-manager/): For building multiplayer games you typically want multiple end users to share the same set of interactions, and work within a common state.
+Epicenter allows you to create "worlds" to handle such cases.
+The World Manager provides an easy way to track and access the current world and run for particular end users.

 <a name="using-epicenter-js"></a>